Spring Maintenance – Driveway Edition

 Like cracks, potholes should be repaired before they lead to further damage.
 Repairing potholes will also help to improve the safety and curb appeal of your driveway.

-How to Know If It Needs Repairing
+How To Know If A Driveway Needs Repairing Or Replacing?

 If your driveway is less than 10 years old, consider making repairs first before replacing it.
 For surface damage that isn’t too severe and covers less than 50% of the driveway, repairs are usually the better option, especially for younger driveways.